 The history of Mu Chapter began on February 8, 1909, becoming the first national fraternity of women to exist on Drury’s campus.
 However, prior to the opening of Zeta Tau Alpha, the women who hoped to become associated with Zeta were first affiliated with the organization Theta Sigma.
-The five founders of Theta Sigma strived for “true womanhood and maintenance of high ideals of scholarship and friendship” and petitioned to become a part of Zeta Tau Alpha (196).
+The five founders of Theta Sigma strove for “true womanhood and maintenance of high ideals of scholarship and friendship” and petitioned to become a part of Zeta Tau Alpha.
 After petitioning in December of 1908, the small group of Theta Sigma became known as Zeta Tau Alpha.
-For the very first initiation, eighteen Theta Sigmas became one with Zeta Tau Alpha on March 8, 1909 and from years on the chapter has continued to grow.
+For the very first initiation, eighteen Theta Sigmas became Zeta Tau Alphas on March 8, 1909, and from years on the chapter has continued to grow.

 The women currently involved with Zeta still commend the high ideals held by the women who founded Mu Chapter.
-With the endeavor to achieve superior scholarship and to partake in philanthropic actions, the purpose of Zeta stills hold true since 1909.
+With the endeavor to achieve superior scholarship and to partake in philanthropic actions, the purpose of Zeta still holds true at Drury almost 100 years later.

 Posing with the chapter flag at 2017 Zeta Day